hpdobrica/digital-garden-public/Network Router.md

 You can configure your host so that requests to any network outside of this one go through this particular router.
 So in a setup like this, all you would need to do is execute `ip route add default via 192.168.1.1` which will add a default row to the `route` table.

 In the beginning, we said that router can be thought of just as another server in the network.
-To learn more about this, check out [[How to make a Linux Host act as a Router]].
+To learn more about this, check out [[Public/How to make a Linux Host act as a Router]].